Health

 Each plan year, Veradigm makes contributions to your account that you can use to pay for eligible medical deductible and coinsurance expenses.

-Unused HRA funds rollover at the end of the plan year, allowing you to accumulate funds for future healthcare expenses, as long as you remain in one of the HRA options from year-to-year.
+Unused HRA funds roll over at the end of the plan year, allowing you to accumulate funds for future healthcare expenses, as long as you remain in the same HRA option from year-to-year.

 If you use all of the available funds in your HRA before your deductible is met and/or before the plan year is over, you are responsible for paying all incurred medical expenses and/or remaining deductible.
 Once your deductible is met, you share the cost of medical services with Veradigm until you reach the out-of-pocket maximum.